 - Learn your fundamental parental rights and the argument behind them.
 You will need to know the arguments to help your attorney protect your requests.
 You can attend the online course here, “Protecting Family Rights,” and get started right away.

-Do this or be forced to play along and hope that the GAL or amicus and the court side with you, and hope that you don’t run out of money before you get there.
+Do this or be forced to play along and hope that the GAL or amicus and the court choose to side with you.
+You better hope that you don’t run out of money before you get there.
 The moment the judge is convinced that you cannot be squeezed for any more money, you case will rapidly be resolved in essentially the same way it would have been resolved before, that is, if they find no angle to punish you further.

 Playing along is very risky.
-You could end up in situation where if you don’t please the GAL then you don’t get your kids.
+You could end up in a situation where if you don’t please the GAL then you don’t get your kids.
 This isn’t just a feeling by the way.
 A GAL has the power to ask the judge to completely cut you off from seeing your children if you are not doing as they say.
 You need to seriously consider just how bad the downside risk can get for you.

-A GAL can do all of this without the court ever providing you with a process that would protect you and your child from abuse of power or justice.
+A GAL can do all of this without the court ever providing you with a process that would protect you and your child from abuse of power.

 We want to give you the power to fight back.
-We make it easier for you to preserve your right to challenge abuse of power.
+We make it easier for you to preserve your right to challenge your judge’s abuse of power.
 If you are going to be forced into a fight anyway you might as well know all of your options and be able to defend yourself.
 If you aren’t a person to strongly defend yourself, think of your child.
 What are you willing to do to protect your child?

-**All ideas in this post are general and not specific to any particular case.
+** The ideas presented in this post are general and are not specific to any particular case.
 The authors of this post have no way of knowing the nuances in your case so you must seek the guidance of an attorney to apply these concepts with nuance appropriate to your case.
 We encourage you to validate everything we tell you because you are solely responsible for what you present to your court.
 We provide the legal theories and precedent that supports our arguments so that you can validate what we say.
 The authors are not responsible for any consequences or damages you may experience.
 You use information from this website at your own risk.

 *** The laws in every state are different in substantial ways.
-Make sure that you find out if orders for an amicus or a GAL are interlocutory or final orders.
+Make sure that you find out if orders for an amicus or a GAL are interlocutory (temporary) or final orders.
 This determines the path you may or may not follow to challenge that order in the appellate courts.
-Interlocutory orders are not generally appealable, unless a statute specifically allows for it, but under certain conditions can be brought up through mandamus.
-If your state does not have mandamus relief you might have to consider other options.
-Contact us if your attorney is running into barriers that they cannot overcome, or just to save some money by getting prepackeged arguments, and let us know the challenge that you are having.
+Interlocutory orders are not generally appealable, unless a statute specifically allows for it, but under certain conditions can be brought up through mandamus before you go to trial.
+Contact us at fixfamilycourts.com/contact/ if your attorney is running into barriers that they cannot overcome, or just to save some money by getting prepackeged arguments, and let us know the challenge that you are having.